iamsiva11/Keras-Deeplearn/README.md

 ###1.
 Keras's approach to solve Deep Learning Problems

-The ideas behind deep learning are simple, so why should their implementation be painful?
+>The ideas behind deep learning are simple, so why should their implementation be painful?

-Models can be built up like Lego.
+>Models can be built up like Lego.

 Guiding principles:

-• Modularity: A model can be understood as a sequence or a graph alone.
+* Modularity: A model can be understood as a sequence or a graph alone.
 All the concerns of a deep learning model are discrete components that can be combined in arbitrary ways.
-• Minimalism: The library provides just enough to achieve an outcome, no frills and maximizing readability.
+* Minimalism: The library provides just enough to achieve an outcome, no frills and maximizing readability.
-•  Extensibility: New components are intentionally easy to add and use within the frame- work, intended for developers to trial and explore new ideas.
+* Extensibility: New components are intentionally easy to add and use within the frame- work, intended for developers to trial and explore new ideas.
-• Python: No separate model files with custom file formats.
+* Python: No separate model files with custom file formats.
 Everything is native Python.

 Keras deep learning models can be developed using an idiom of defining, compiling and fitting models that can then be evaluated or used to make predictions.